Characterization of the Riesz Exponential Family on homogeneous cones: Introduction

-{The second type of} characterizations of NEFs are through the invariance properties under some group action.
-We quote some results on invariant NEFs under a given subgroup $G$ of the general affine group: one parameter group \cite{Er84}, group of rotations \cite{Wa83}, Moebious group \cite{Je81}, the connected component containing the identity of the subgroup of the general linear group $GL(\mathrm{Sym}(N,\R))$ preserving the cone $\mathrm{Sym}_+(N,\R)$, triangular group of a simple Euclidean Jordan algebra \cite{HaLa01} and its modification \cite{HaLa04}.
+The second type of characterizations of NEFs {is} through the invariance properties under some group action.
+We quote some results on invariant NEFs under a given subgroup $G$ of the general affine group: one parameter group \cite{Er84}, group of rotations \cite{Wa83}, {Moebius} group \cite{Je81}, {the identity component $\mathrm{Aut}_0(\mathrm{Sym}_+(N,\R))$ of the linear automorphism group of the cone $\mathrm{Sym}_+(N,\R) \subset \mathrm{Sym}(N,\R)$ \cite{Le89},} triangular group of a simple Euclidean Jordan algebra \cite{HaLa01} and its modification \cite{HaLa04}.
 Here $\mathrm{Sym}(N,\R)$ stands for the symmetric $N\times N$ matrices with real entries and $\mathrm{Sym}_+(N,\R)$ is the cone of positive definite real $N\times N$ matrices.
-In the last three quoted papers the characterizations were carried out by showing that the variance function (which uniquely determines NEF) coincides with the variance function of some Riesz measure (or its image by the involution $x\mapsto-x$) on $\mathrm{Sym}_+(N,\R)$ and symmetric cones, respectively.
+In the last three quoted papers the characterizations were carried out by showing that the variance function (which uniquely determines NEF) coincides with the variance function of some Riesz measure (or its image by the involution $x\mapsto-x$) on $\mathrm{Sym}_+(N,\R)$ {(\cite{Le89})} and symmetric cones {(\cite{HaLa01,HaLa04})}.

-In the present paper we generalize \cite{HaLa01} to the homogeneous cones setting.
-We use a matrix realization of homogeneous cones, which proves here very useful and is more accessible to the reader who is not familiar with homogeneous cones, clans and $T$-algebras.
-At last we would like to point out that this work is closely related to \cite{Sh80,Sh07}, where NEFs and information theory are treated on homogeneous Hessian structures.
+In the present paper we {solve the problem raised by Letac \cite{Le89} on homogeneous cones}.
+We use a matrix realization of homogeneous cones, which proves here very useful and is more accessible to the reader who is not familiar with homogeneous cones, clans and $T$-algebras. {We would like to emphasize that homogeneous cones are of great importance in statistics despite their theoretical character.
+Particularly, homogeneous cones appear very naturally in statistics in the context of graphical Gaussian models \cite{LM07}.
+The aforementioned matrix realization of homogeneous cones allows to describe many of the colored graphical Gaussian models \cite{SS08}.
+The formula for variance function of $F({\mathcal{R}_{\underline{s}}})$ on homogeneous cones is the topic of our joint paper with Piotr Graczyk \cite{GIK18}.} At last we would like to point out that this work is closely related to \cite{Sh80,Sh07}, where NEFs and information theory are treated on homogeneous Hessian structures.

 The paper is organized as follows.
 The concept of natural exponential families is introduced in the next section.
-In Section \ref{Sec52} we give an application of Theorem \ref{th2} to a characterization of the Riesz measure on homogeneous cone.
+In Section \ref{Sec52} we give an application of Theorem \ref{th2} to a characterization of the Riesz measure on homogeneous cone {(Theorem \ref{TH35})}.
 A crucial role in the proof of characterization is played by a matrix realization of any homogeneous cone (\cite{Hi06}), which is explained in Section \ref{Sec51}.
-Section \ref{Sec5} is followed by some comments.
+Section \ref{Sec5} {ends with} some comments.